Controllers and States

 - Controllers contain multiple states.
 States define a fixed set of values for all of the properties in the controller.
 By switching between the states in the controller, the objects' properties are set to the values defined by those states.

 - Timelines make it possible to build fully custom animations between states.
-For more information see the next article in this series, Timelines.

 Controllers, states and timelines are managed using the panel at the bottom left of ZapWorks Studio.